Introduction

 )

-Do you already have an rda_files folder?
-Hint: it should be in your working directory.
+Do you already have ‘figures’ and ‘tables’ folders?
+Hint: both should be in your working directory.
 If yes: Great!
 You can skip this step.
-If not, simply enter the code below to make an rda_files folder.
+If not, simply enter the code below to make the folders.

 Export your rdas